johnfairh/RubyGateway/SourceDocs/User Guide.md

 ### Exchange Swift types

-RubyBridge provides extensions to most Swift types so you can initialize `RbObject`s with them and vice versa, or use them directly as arguments to `RbObjectAccess.call(...)` and friends.
+RubyGateway provides extensions to most Swift types so you can initialize `RbObject`s with them and vice versa, or use them directly as arguments to `RbObjectAccess.call(...)` and friends.
 Supported types are:
 * `Bool`